Shopify/polaris/README.md

 ## Licenses

-- Source code is licensed under [MIT](https://opensource.org/licenses/MIT)
+- Source code is under a [custom license](https://github.com/Shopify/polaris-react/blob/master/LICENSE.md) based on MIT.
+The license restricts Polaris usage to applications that integrate or interoperate with Shopify software or services, with additional restrictions for external, stand-alone applications.
-- All icons and images are licensed under [Creative Commons Attribution-NoDerivatives 4.0](http://creativecommons.org/licenses/by-nd/4.0/)
+- All icons and images are licensed under the [Polaris Design Guidelines License Agreement](https://polaris.shopify.com/legal/license)